chartjs/Chart.js/docs/getting-started/v3-migration.md

 ## Time scale

 * `t` is not parsed from object data by default anymore.
-Defaults is `x` or `y`, depending on the orientation.
+The default property parsed is `x` or `y`, depending on the orientation.
 The input properties of object data can now be freely specified, see [data structures](../general/data-structures.md) for details.

 ### Animations